DDDEastMidlandsLimited/dddem-blog/_posts/2020-06-21-covid-decision.md

 ### Can I carry over the ticket I have for 2020?

 Yes.
-We will be closing off the ability to sign up for a ticket until next year, but any non-cancelled tickets will be carried over to 2021.
+We will be closing off the ability to sign up for a ticket until next year, but any claimed tickets will be carried over to 2021.

 ### Will you be pausing ticket sales.